 What is an Inbound Link?

-An inbound link when another link comes directly to your website from another site.
+An inbound link is when another link comes directly to your website from another site.
 The person who received the link is generally the person using the term “inbound link”.
 As an example, putting a hyperlinked phrase, right here, that links to our graphic designer’s website would be an inbound link for the designer and an outbound link for us.

 Why Are Inbound Links Important?